ART06100 2019 Ceramics 3: Developing Multiples, Press Moulding and Slip Casting

 Depending upon the students research material, they are asked to explore the world of modular or multiple units; assisted in identifying situations whereby multiple copies of one or more forms are required, as in the case of amalgamated structures or multiples for an installation.

-In this module the Fine Art student is exposed to more advanced clay processes such as Press moulding and Slip casting.
-Press moulding is possible when there is sufficient volume in the form (needing to be cast).
+In this module the Fine Art student is exposed to more advanced clay processes such as Press moulding and Slip casting.; Press moulding is possible when there is sufficient volume in the form (needing to be cast).
 Slip-casting works is best used when the form (the model) is finer with greater detailing; through experience the students will learn to distinguish the difference.
 The student is introduced to the complete casting process from initially selecting an appropriate form, to the making of moulds, all aspects of the plaster handling process to finally resolving well-honed surfaces on their cast forms.
-Where possible we endeavor to keep all choices simple, selecting forms which can be cast by 2 piece mould.
+Where possible we endeavour to keep all choices simple, selecting forms which can be cast by 2 piece mould.
 Once the student earns these skills and can competently create complex, high spec moulds, they are enabled in using an array of other sculptural media such as wax or concrete, adopting their old moulds to suit each materials requirements.

 The students take their lead from their ongoing research, selecting the relevant forms required for these processes.
-Through a shared project theme they should endeavor to connect all other disciplines, thus creating a strong interdisciplinary approach within the students’ body of work.
+Through a shared project theme they should endeavor to connect all other disciplines, thus creating a strong interdisciplinary approach within the students; body of work.

 Learning Outcomes